wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getBlockTransactionCountByHash.md

 ---
-title: optimism:eth_getBlockTransactionCountByHash \[WebSocket\]
+title: optimism:eth_getBlockTransactionCountByHash - Optimism
-description: Returns the number of transactions in a block from a block matching thegiven block hash.
+description: Example code for the optimism:eth_getBlockTransactionCountByHash ws method. Сomplete guide on how to use optimism:eth_getBlockTransactionCountByHash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters